MechanicalRock/InceptionPipeline/README.md

-# InceptionPipeline
+# Inception Pipeline

-The source for Inception Pipelines
+The source for the Inception Pipelines blog series - coming soon!